 Now we’ve reached 2017, I have realized that the best way to stay true to my goals is to find the root issue in my commitment to the resolutions I’ve set for myself; Balance, or lack thereof.
 And giving up when I see none.
 (Remember this last sentence.
 It’s important)

 I’ve always been the type of person that leans towards one extreme or another.
 I’m the type of person that if I can’t go to the gym everyday, I won’t go at all.
 Same with studying, watching a tv show, or reading a book.
-If I can’t commit to something regularly and I fall off schedule just once, I just say whatever and stop caring about it.
+If I can’t commit to something regularly and I fall off schedule just once, I tend to say “whatever” and put it on the back burner.
 I’m an all or nothing type person in the most extreme way.
 Sometimes I take life too seriously and I know I need to work on that.
 I need to find balance.

 Life is a constant tug of war between balance and imbalance, it’s a big chaotic mess but that’s okay.
 There will be weeks you stick to the choices you feel provide your life with balance and there will be days you crave to let go, live outside of your controlling nature, and just go with the flow.
-I hope you know that those days will be some of the best days of your life and that this helps you realize what I have; Nothing is perfect.
+I hope you know that those days will be some of the best days of your life and that this helps you realize what I have realized; Nothing is perfect.
 Nothing will ever be perfect.
 I realized in 2016 that balance IS falling off the train and finding the motivation to get back on.
 I realized that balance is imbalance.
 But the balance you seek has always been there.
-It’s there between the moments you feel put together and the moments you don’t, and when you open your eyes and see that, that’s more than enough.
-I guess what I’m trying to say is don’t try so hard to look for your balance, it’s already there.
+It’s there between the moments you feel put together and the moments you don’t, and when you open your eyes and allow yourself to see that, it becomes more than enough to get you on a good path.